CSR

 Information on the Group's various emissions and their associated framework is available in the Green Finance section

-The framework-eligible categories are likely to contribute to five of the United Nations Sustainable Development Goals ("SDGs"), namely: Goal 7.
-Affordable and clean energy, Goal 9.
-Industry, Innovation and Infrastructure, Goal 11.
-Sustainable Cities and Communities, Goal 13.
-Climate Action, Goal 15.
-Life on earth
+The framework-eligible categories are likely to contribute to at least two of the United Nations Sustainable Development Goals ("SDGs"), namely goal 7.
+Affordable and clean energy and goal 13.
+Climate Action.

 Renewable energy productionSDG 7.
-Affordable and clean energy7.2 Significantly increase the share of renewable energy in the global energy mix
+Affordable and clean energy7.2 Increase substantially the share of renewable energy in the global energy mix

 SDG 13.
-Climate actionThe UN's SDG 13 is about taking urgent action to combat climate change and its impacts.
+Climate actionThe UN SDG 13 is about taking urgent action to combat climate change and its impacts.
 Businesses can contribute to SDG 13 by reducing GHG emissions through renewable energy projects.

 Energy storageSDG 7.
-Affordable and Clean Energy7.2 Significantly increase the share of renewable energy in the global energy mix
+Affordable and clean Energy7.2 Increase substantially the share of renewable energy in the global energy mix

 SDG 13.
 Climate actionThe UN SDG13 is about taking urgent action to combat climate change and its impacts.
 Businesses can contribute to SDG 13 by reducing GHG emissions through renewable energy storage projects.

 Transportation and distribution infrastructureSDG 7.
-Affordable and Clean Energy 7.2 Significantly increase the share of renewable energy in the global energy mix
+Affordable and clean Energy 7.2 Increase substantially the share of renewable energy in the global energy mix

 7.3 By 2030, double the global rate of energy efficiency improvement